tfc/tfc.github.io/_posts/2016-02-19-how_do_sfinae_traits_work.md

 ---
 layout: post
-title: How does the typical SFINAE type trait work?
+title: How Does the Typical SFINAE Type Trait Work?
 ---

+C++ type traits can be implemented using an interesting technique which uses the *SFINAE* principle.
+This article explains what SFINAE means, how it works and how it can be used to implement useful type traits.

 > If you are not familiar with *type traits*, have a look at [this blog post]({% post_url 2016-02-18-what_is_a_type_trait %}).